 The approved sediment and erosion control measures are to be installed prior to and maintained throughout the construction phase of the development until the landscaping, driveway and on-site parking areas have been completed for the development and the land, that was subject to the works, have been stabilised and grass cover established.
 These measures shall ensure that mud and soil from vehicular movements to and from the site does not occur during the construction of the development.

-11 D007 - Cut and fill of land requiring Validation Certificate -limited to footprint
+7 D007 - Cut and fill of land requiring Validation Certificate -limited to footprint

-Cut and fill operations on the property are only permitted in conjunction with the building works as detailed on the approved plans and specifications, and shall not extend more than 2 metres past the defined building footprint.
+Cut and fill operations on the property are only permitted in conjunction with the building works as detailed on the approved plans and specifications.